 Table 49.
-ExtractOutputMap

-Input parameters Data type Expected value Sample data

-OutputMap Map of strings See Table 42 on page 52.

-retValues OutputMapValues ErrCode See the samples in Table 43 on page 52.
+ExtractOutputMap Input parameters Data type Expected value Sample data OutputMap Map of strings See Table 42 on page 49. retValues OutputMapValues ErrCode errMsg retCode See the samples in Table 43 on page 49. stdOut stdErr

-errMsg on puge 02.

-retCode

-stdOut

-stdErr

 FindVMInstanceForHostname

 This integration or implementation service looks into the input VirtualMachine list, for a virtual machine instance with a specified host name (input) for a matching IP address and returns the virtual machine instance.